 - Try not to label foods as 'good' or 'bad' – this sets up cravings and feelings of guilt when the 'bad' foods are eaten.

-- Avoid using food as bribes or punishment.
+- Avoid using food as a reward, or for bribes or punishment.

 - Accept that children are likely to have different eating habits from adults – for instance, adolescents may require more food more frequently during the day or may go through periods of liking or disliking particular foods.

-- Do not crash diet and don't try to put your child on a diet.
+- Avoid going on diets and do not try to put your child on a diet.

 - Allow your child to eat when they are hungry and stop when they are full.
-Don't force your child to eat everything on their plate.
+Do not force your child to eat everything that is on their plate.

 Encourage older children and adolescents to feel good about their bodies